techlib/celus/docs/admin.rst

 Admin documentation
 ===================

-This document describes administration of the Celus application.
+This document describes administration of the CELUS application.
 For user documentation see :doc:`user`.

 --------------------